ewier/OX_ML_task/README.md

 The solution follows the stages outlined in the task description.

 Structure:
-The repository contains the following data files:
+The repository contains a file describing the data used:
- - covtype.data
   - covtype.info
 The solution itself is included in the following files:
   - main.py : script to run the overall solution
   - knn.py : contains an implementation of the k-nearest neighbours algorithm (zad 2)
   - baselines.py : contains two ML models used as a baseline (zad 3)